 Systematic Desensitization and Addiction Recovery

 Addiction takes root inside the mind, shaping your thoughts and desires, which drive your behaviors.
 This “state” of mind also comes with its own belief systems and thought patterns that work to keep the addiction alive.
-This mindset can continue long after substance abuse stops.
+This mindset can continue long after substance use disorder stops.
 This means you can still think like an addict even though you don’t use drugs anymore.

 When left to its own devices, addiction-based thinking can breed all types of problems in your day-to-day life; problems that bring you closer and closer to a relapse episode.
 Here are a few issues you may encounter: